neil323423/waves/README.md

 [![Join our Discord](https://invidget.switchblade.xyz/dJvdkPRheV)](https://discord.gg/dJvdkPRheV)

 > [!IMPORTANT]
-> We have now moved our main repository too https://gitea.sentt.lol/sent/waves
-> You can still use this repository but there will be a lot less games than the one on Gitea.
+> Our main repository has now moved to https://gitea.sentt.lol/sent/waves.
+This repository will remain available, but it only contains around 20 games, whereas the Gitea version has over 350+ games.
+For the full collection, we recommend using the Gitea version.

 ## Supported Sites: